 Some residents also opt for private health insurance to supplement their public health insurance, for example, to cover extra services not included in the state Portuguese healthcare system or to get 100 percent of costs covered.
 This also entitles them to treatment from private healthcare providers in Portugal, which can be quicker than public healthcares services.

 Extra health insurance coverage is also available to meet your individual needs.
 The costs of private health insurance in Portugal vary from several hundred to a few thousand euros per year.
-Read more in our guide to health insurance in Portugal or compare health insurance quotes.
+Large expat-friendly health insurance companies which provide coverage packages include:

 If you are an EU/EEA/Swiss national with an EHIC card, you can use this to access public healthcare in Portugal if you are on a temporary visit.
 You can use your EHIC to get primary or secondary care treatment in Portugal either free or at a reduced cost.